 Teachers may also find helpful the pages on approaches to teaching art: structure vs freedom, open ended assignments, the role of themes, key issues around how much we actually need to teach the subject and how much freedom to allow students.

-For exciting, skill building assignments have a look at the suggestions in Starting Strategies
+For engaging, skill building starting assignments have a look at the suggestions in Starting Strategies

 The Art Thinking section of this site focuses on critical thinking, looking at, reflecting on and responding to art, with many teaching activities to help build these "art thinking" skills.
-This includes Writing about Art, Research and Practice , Building Art Vocabulary , Referencing and Citing Sources, Finding Information on Artists and using investigation and research to support art making.
+This includes Writing about Art, Formal Elements of Art , Visual Analysis, Building Art Vocabulary , Referencing and Citing Sources, Finding Information on Artists and using investigation and Research to support art making.

 Also in this section are resources on Culture and Context and examples of how to include this in our teaching.
 Culture is addressed from a geographic point of view but also from a thematic angle, with examples within different cultural, social and contexts.